r0mdau/hello-go/README.md

 Use a thread safe counter in `sync/`.

 `context/` to help us manage long-running processes.
+From client cancellation to timeout, the goal is to quickly exit goroutines when handling http requests for example.
+More details : https://blog.golang.org/context